roboticist-blip/uMotion/README.md

 git clone https://github.com/roboticist-blip/μMotion
 ```
 ---
-**How uMotion is Different from OpenCV Motion Detection**
+**How μMotion is Different from OpenCV Motion Detection**

 OpenCV is a general-purpose computer vision library.
-uMotion is a motion intelligence engine purpose-built for embedded vision, real-time performance, and AI-assisted decision systems.
+μMotion is a motion intelligence engine purpose-built for embedded vision, real-time performance, and AI-assisted decision systems.
 Built for the edge.
 Faster than OpenCV.

 Open for contributions and test !